epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

   }
 ```

 This function will be very useful through all the MUL projects you will build this year.
 It take in parameters the width, the height and the title of the screen.
-Inside, ``sfRenderWindow *Window`` refers to the window where all the game will be played, ``sfVideoMode mode`` refers to the screen's configuration (the width, the height and the number of bits per pixel which inpact the global window's resolution).
+Inside, ``sfRenderWindow *Window`` refers to the window where all the game will be played, ``sfVideoMode mode`` refers to the screen's configuration (the width, the height and the number of bits per pixel which impact the global window's resolution).

 ```c
     sfRenderWindow *window = create_window(800, 600, "CSFML");